Just so you know, as an Amazon Associate we earn from qualifying purchases made via bold green links, buttons or images.

-Finding your ideal beginner road bike for less than $500 comes down to balancing your needs with your budget.
-Whether you’re looking for the best performance, or a bike you can grow into as you improve your skills, you can find a great road bike on our list.
+Finding your ideal beginner road bike comes down to balancing your needs with your budget.
+Whether you’re looking for the best performance or a bike you can grow into as you improve your skills, you can find a great road bike on our list.

 Let us know which one you picked and where it’s taking you!

-If you have a question about beginner road bikes, we have an answer for you.
+If you have a question about beginner road bikes, we have an answer.
 Here are a few answers to the most common questions asked about beginner bikes.

-How do you choose a good road bike under $500?
+How do you choose a good but cheap road bike?

-The key to choosing a good road bike under $500 is to choose a bike that has the features that meet your needs.
-You should look for a bike that matches your style, fits your budget, and helps you grow through your first miles as a beginner road cyclist.
+The key to choosing a good but cheap road bike is to choose a bike that has the features that meet your needs.
+You should look for a bike that matches your style, fits your limited budget, and helps you grow through your first miles as a beginner road cyclist.

-There are plenty of good road bikes under $500.
+There are plenty of good road bikes that are cheap.
 Any of the bikes on our list are going to be a great choice for a cyclist who’s mounting this style of bike for the first time and wants to do it affordably.

 Are expensive road bikes better?

-Expensive road bikes are absolutely better than entry-level models, but beginner riders might not notice the difference until they become more experienced.
-More expensive bikes have a higher build quality, superior parts and better features.
+Higher-end bikes are absolutely better than entry-level models, but beginner riders might not notice the difference until they become more experienced.
+More expensive bikes have a higher build quality, superior parts, and better features.
 Just like with a good car, the more money you spend, the higher quality vehicle you’re going to get.

 That said, the beginner bikes on our list should be able to stick with you for years to come as you build up your cycling prowess.

-How long will a road bike under $500 last?
+How long will a cheap road bike last?

-You can expect to get at least five years out of the bikes on this list.
+You can expect to get at least five years out of a cheap bike.
 Bikes can last your entire lifetime as long as you keep them well maintained and in good shape.
-We recommend taking your bike into your local bike shop for a seasonal tuneup to make sure it stays in good shape.
+We recommend taking your bike to your local bike shop for a seasonal tune-up to make sure it stays in good shape.

 How many gears should a road bike have?

-A road bike can have anywhere from one to 12 gears.
+A road bike can have anywhere from 1 to 12 gears.
 The number of gears yours should have will depend on your needs.
 The more gears a bike has, the more easily it can respond to different types of terrain.
-More gears also gives you finer control over your acceleration.
-However, the more complicated a bike’s gearing is, the higher the learning curve and greater the need for regular tuneups to ensure precise shifting.
+More gears also give you finer control over your acceleration.
+However, the more complicated a bike’s gearing is, the higher the learning curve and greater the need for regular tune-ups to ensure precise shifting.

 You can always head to your local bike shop and try out some different options to find the gearing that’s right for you.
 We have also published an explanation of how bike gears work.

-Can you buy a good used road bike for under $500?
+Can you buy a good used road bike for cheap?

-You can buy a good used road bike for under $500.
+Yes, you can buy a good used road bike for cheap.
 You may even get better value than you do with a new bike.
 We recommend heading to your local bike shop.
 They usually keep their stock in much better condition than the folks on Craigslist.
-Until you get more experience with what to look for in bikes, you can rely on the expertise of staff at your local shop.
+Until you get more experience with what to look for in bikes, you can rely on the expertise of the staff at your local shop.